How to Spot an App Store “Shill” Review

 1. A huge number of 5 star ratings — up to 50 — within hours of the app’s release.
 Developers are given a max of 50 promo codes for each version of an app.
 If you see a lot of high star ratings in a new app and very few (or none) written reviews, odds are that the developer created a bunch of fake iTunes accounts and used their allotment of promo codes to give themselves a bunch of 5 (and the occasional 4) star reviews.
 It’s human nature — not every user will like an app.
 A genuine app review should have a good distribution of 1, 2, 3, 4 and 5 star ratings.
 If the app is that good, the ratings will be weighted to 5 and 4 stars, but it will still have some ratings of 3, 2 and 1 stars.

-2. A large number of generic, non-specific reviews written in similar style and similar grammar — sometimes similar bad grammar.
+2. A large number of short, generic, non-specific reviews written in similar style and similar grammar — sometimes similar bad grammar.

 3. Written reviews posted by a large number of users who have never reviewed an app before or who have only written reviews of that developer’s apps.